 I want to make it clear that while I’ve been using humour to get through my own stress, I take the COVID-19 situation very seriously.
 I’m grateful that preventative measures are being taken, no matter how much inconvenience they cause, because I want our entire community to be healthy.
 Not just me, not just my kids, but everyone – and that includes vulnerable populations who might not recover if exposed to this virus.
 I’m concerned about the elderly, those undergoing chemotherapy and individuals with ongoing health problems or autoimmune disorders.
 I want our children to be safe and healthy, as all children deserve to be.
 There are definitely some people in your life that feel vulnerable right now, so consider giving them a call.
 Even if they’re physically well, this is a stressful time for many people.
 We thrive when we support one another, so let’s do what moms do best and nurture those who need us.

-But back to it: this school closure was pretty unexpected.
+But back to it: this school thing is pretty tough.

-We may have seen it coming over the last few days but still, it all feels a little surreal and upside down.
-Our children are going to be home from school for three entire weeks, and shit is about to get real.
+We may have seen the extended closure coming but still, it all feels a little surreal and upside down.
+Our children are going to be home from school for who knows how long, and shit is about to get real.
 Like, super real, in a way I’m not mentally or emotionally prepared for.
-I was barely prepared for March Break, to be honest, and now here we go.
+I was barely prepared for March, to be honest, and now here we go.